tcordeu/webpack-configmap-k8s/README.md

 ## Caveats

-This solution doesn't take into account what happens if a "new" pod receives and old asset request.
+This solution doesn't take into account what happens if a "new" pod receives and "old" asset request.
 This is manly due to the fact that those assets are going to be cached by browsers and/or CDNs, but I am open to suggestions to tackle this problem without relying on the cache.

 ## Author